swirlai/swirl-search/README.md

 <h1>SWIRL</h1>

-## Ask questions, get answers from your company's data - just connect your app with SWIRL
+## Give your team ChatGPT-level search without moving data to the cloud

 ### RAG with One Drive & Microsoft 365 in 60 seconds